wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/configure-volunteer-management-settings/includes/3-onboarding-templates.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Child Supervisor Clearance qualification.](../media/8-qualification-detail.png)](../media/8-qualification-detail.png#lightbox)

-Therefore, when adding Child Supervisor Clearance as a qualification to a volunteer, you will be guided through the stages.
+When adding Child Supervisor Clearance as a qualification to a volunteer, you will be guided through the stages.
 Each stage will have the set of activities that need to be completed before progressing to the next stage of the process.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Collect Information stage in the Onboarding Process.](../media/9-onboarding-process.png)](../media/9-onboarding-process.png#lightbox)